Prag8855/aab/content/guides/english-speaking-doctors-berlin.md

 - [Doctena](https://www.doctena.de/en/) - Find doctors by language, make an appointment online
 - [Ärzte Berlin](http://www.aerzte-berlin.de/_php/therapie30/fach.php) - Find doctors by language

+The information on these website can be inaccurate.
+Some doctors don't speak the language that they list.[^1]

 Ask your health insurance too.
 [TK](/glossary/Techniker%20Krankenkasse) has a list of English-speaking doctors.
 They can even [book an appointment for you](https://www.tk.de/service/form/2028156/terminservice.form).

 ## Doctor hotlines